 Having trouble with how to show the correct amounts of inventory based on a users location?
 Welcome to the club!
-Shopify has a commonly known issue where the system aggregates inventory across all your warehouses and uses that to display when things are in stock or sold out on your front end product detail page.
+Shopify has a commonly known issue/limitation where the system aggregates inventory across all your warehouses and uses that to reflect product availability on your front end product detail page.
 This is a big problem if your warehouses are strategically located far apart so that you can fulfill an order from the warehouse closest to the user.

 So the question is how do you deal with this and show the right amount of inventory available to a user based on their location?
-There is no great app in the Shopify App Store to handle this so we built a custom app that passes our inventory data into our product detail page through the “meta fields” app.
+There is no app in the Shopify App Store to handle this so we built a custom app that passes our inventory data into our product detail page through the Metafields Guru Shopify app.

-The other clear alternative is creating a separate warehouse for each region, so that you can tie the warehouse to that website only.
+The other alternative (which for us wasn’t manageable) is to create a fully separate website for each region, so that you can tie the regional warehouse to that website only.
 This creates issues with maintenance and upkeep when you want to make site changes, because you have to update each site individually.

-There are other workarounds but we chose to keep our product detail page url static for all regions and simply change the front end display based on their IP address.
+There are other workaround options as well, but we chose to keep our product detail page url static for all regions and simply change the front end display based on their IP address.
 This allows us to avoid creating 2 separate websites.